projectriff/projectriff.io/_docs/022-getting-started-with-knative-riff-on-minikube.md

 kube-system        storage-provisioner                          1/1       Running     0          13m
 ```

-There should be one or more pods in the istio-system that have a "Completed" status.
-If there are pods with an "Error" status, as long as there is one pod with the same prefix with a "Completed" status, then everything should be fine.

 ### initialize the namespace and provide credentials for pushing images to DockerHub

 Use the riff CLI to initialize your namespace (if you plan on using a namespace other than `default` then substitute the name you want to use).
 This will create a serviceaccount and a secret with the provided credentials and install a buildtemplate.
+Replace the ??? with your docker username.

 ```sh
 export DOCKER_ID=???